 Pet Safe Plants

-One of the easiest ways to breathe some life into a room is with the addition of a plant or two.
-Plants not only add colour but many houseplants also have air-purifying properties.
-The drawback, though, is that some of the most popular houseplants are also toxic to pets and children if ingested.
-To keep your pets safe in a plant-filled home, we consulted the index of pet safe plants that are non-toxic to both dogs and cats and have picked a few of our favourites.
-While it’s still not recommended that Fido make a meal out of any of these varieties, choosing pet safe plants is a smart precaution to take.
+One of the easiest ways to breathe some life into a room is with the addition of houseplants.
+Plants not only add colour but many also have air-purifying properties.
+The drawback though, is that some of the most popular houseplants are toxic to pets if ingested.
+To keep your pets safe in a plant-filled home, we’ve picked out some pet safe plants that are non-toxic to pets.
+While it’s still not recommended that your furbaby make a meal out of any of these varieties, choosing pet safe plants is a smart precaution to take.